google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 ### Let user control cache

-As user will consume content from your web app, media files and artworks may take a lot of space on user's device.
+As the user consumes content from your web app, media and artwork files may take a lot of space on their device.
 It is **your responsibility to show how much cache is used and give user the ability to clear it**.
 Thankfully for us, doing so is pretty easy with the [Cache API].

-    // Here's how I'd compute how much cache is used by artworks... caches.open('artworks-cache-v1')
+    // Here's how I'd compute how much cache is used by artwork files... caches.open('artwork-cache-v1')
     .then(cache => cache.matchAll())
     .then(responses => {
       let cacheSize = 0;